davidgasquez/handbook/content/values.md

 - Our internal state shapes how we experience the external state.
 You never know the whole story.
 Everything is connected.
 Humans are messy and life is messy.
 Yet we try to fit everything into human made buckets.
 Losing most of the nuance in the process.
 - Recognize that tradeoffs happen everywhere.
 List them explicitly.
   - We trade time against money against effort against happiness against social capital — we can do so blindly, and hope for the best, or we can think about them carefully and deliberately, and take advantage of opportunities to get more of everything (arbitrage).
 Identify all your relevant currencies, and note which are being spent faster or are more valuable.
 - Appreciate what you have.
+[Don't overestimate the hedonic impact of future events](https://waitbutwhy.com/2013/11/life-is-picture-but-you-live-in-pixel.html).
 Showing gratitude for the good things you have is the most powerful happiness boosting activity there is.
 There's no second chance at life.
 [This is the one chance you have to live as a talking monkey in space at the best point in history as the smartest species on the planet using magic on a daily basis like the internet and jet planes and smartphones with access to all human knowledge at your fingertips and the chance to talk about how cool being alive is](https://youtu.be/VLAAy_pM-k8).
 - Do not change because of what others or society want, change because of what you want.
 It's easy to get carried by the environment and start doing things you don't want to do.
 - Ignore the irrational and [unproductive obsession](https://waitbutwhy.com/2014/06/taming-mammoth-let-peoples-opinions-run-life.html) with what other people think of you.
 Figure out what actually matters to you and live according to it.
 - Don't punish people for trying.
 You teach them to not try things or not to try them with you.